 “A journey of a thousand miles begins with a single step” LaoZi, Dao De Jing (attributed also to Confucius)

-Although the list divided into single actions can be of daunting length, actions themselves are usually short to do. one is usually surprised how swift can be delivering the tasks that used to be overwhelming without planning.
+Although the list divided into single actions can be of daunting length, the actions themselves are usually short to do.
+One is typically surprised how swift can be, delivering the tasks that used to be overwhelming without planning.
+Time upfront leads to peak productivity and better project management.
 It is like eating a whole table of chocolate piece-by-piece – one never expects it to end so fast.
 That’s why a to-do list for a productive day boosts work satisfaction so much.

 Set priorities